 Pehrson, Gordon, Head of planning staff for Polaris project.
 Pehrson came to the Polaris program in 1956 as a high-ranking civilian in the Army Department, and describes the bureaucratic aspect of the beginning of the project from a civilian standpoint.
 His planning group was tasked with laying out program plans for creating the military capability needed for the project.
 Interviewed in February 1974; transcript contains 66 pages.

 Watson, Clement, Presentation/public relations contractor for Polaris.
-Watson was recruited to promote the Polaris project to Congress, the military, and President Eisenhower.
+Watson was recruited to promote the Polaris project to Congress, the military, and President Dwight Eisenhower.
 He discusses the strategy used to overcome concerns about engineering feasibility, cost, and the length of time necessary for development.
 Interviewed in November 1972; transcript contains 65 pages.